skyfterri/Calculator/README.md

    - For square root (r) and logarithm (l), you'll be asked to input one number.
    - For trigonometric functions (s, c, t, o, e, q), input the angle in degrees.
    - For the factorial (!), provide an integer.
 4. **Get the Result**: The program will calculate and print the result.
-If there is an error (e.g., division by zero, invalid input, etc.), the program will provide a relevant error message.
-5. **Exit the Calculator**: To exit, type `x`.
+5. **Exit the Calculator**: To exit, type x or X.

 ## Input Validation Logic

 The input validation logic ensures that the program accepts valid operations and numbers from the user.
 Below is a breakdown of how the program validates operations and numerical inputs:

-### 1. **Validate the Operation (isValidOperation)**
+### 1. **Validate the Operation**
+- The operation is validated through functions: isValidOperation and isBufferEmpty.
 - The program checks if the input operation is one of the valid operations: `+`, `-`, `*`, `/`, `%`, `^`, `r`, `l`, `!`, `s`, `c`, `t`, `o`, `e`, `q`, `x`, or `X`.
-- If the input matches any of the above operations, the function returns `1` to indicate a valid operation; otherwise, it returns `0`.
+- If the input matches any of the above operations the program continues as intented, otherwise it prints `"Invalid Operation!"` and continues with next iteration.

-### 2. **Validate a Valid Integer Input (getValidInteger)**
+### 2. **Validate the Integer Input**
+- The integer value is validated in the getValidInteger function.
-- The function reads the user input as a string.
+- Input is read as a string.
-- It checks if the input can be successfully converted to an integer.
-- The function ensures that there are no leftover characters in the input buffer after the conversion.
+- Successfull conversion from string to a valid integer is checked.
-- If the input is a valid integer, the function returns `1`; otherwise, it returns `0` and prompts the user to input a valid integer again.
+- If the input is a valid double, the program continues as intented, otherwise it prints `"Invalid Integer!"` and continues with next iteration.

-### 3. **Validate a Valid Double Input (getValidDouble)**
+### 3. **Validate the Double Input**
+- The double value is validated in the getValidDouble by the isValidDouble helper function.
-- The function reads the user input as a string.
+- Input is read as a string.
-- It checks if the input can be successfully converted to a valid double.
+- Successfull conversion from string to a valid double is checked.
-- The function ensures that the input is within the valid range for double values, avoiding overflows and underflows.
+- Input is checked if it is within the valid range for double values, avoiding overflows and underflows.
-- If the input is valid, the function returns `1`; otherwise, it returns `0` and prompts the user to input a valid double again.
+- If the input is a valid double, the program continues as intented, otherwise it prints `"Invalid Double!"` and continues with next iteration.

+### 4. **Clear Input Buffer**
+   - After any invalid input, the program clears the input buffer to ensure that there are no leftover characters that could interfere with subsequent inputs.

 These validation checks ensure that the user provides only valid operations and numeric values, preventing errors during calculations.